 It is important to know that there are support groups out there for people with Parkinson’s.
-Parkinson’s UK have a wide range of support services available, both online, at home and in your local area.
-You can find out more by visiting their support page.
+Parkinson’s UK offers a wide range of support services online, at home and in your local area.
+You can find out more by visiting their Support page.

 I’ve Been Diagnosed with Parkinson’s Disease.
 Now What?